Destination Sturgeon Bay News

 The Door County Land Trust provides enhanced lands that contribute significantly to the scenic beauty, open space and ecological integrity of Door County.

 #2 Head Out on the Water

-Rent a boat, kayak, paddleboard, Jet Ski, sailboat, or canoe for a day of fun out on the open water.
-With miles of coastline along Green Bay and Lake Michigan, Sturgeon Bay has amazing options when it comes to experiencing the water, and you don't want to miss out!
+Rent a boat, kayak, paddleboard, Jet Ski, sailboat or canoe for a day of fun out on the open water.
+With one-third of Door County's 300 miles of coastline along the Bay of Green Bay and Lake Michigan, Sturgeon Bay has amazing options when it comes to experiencing the water, and you don't want to miss out!

 #3 Expand Your Mind

 Located on the beautiful, downtown waterfront, the Door County Maritime Museum showcases the area’s rich maritime heritage from lonely lighthouse keepers to bold inventors and skilled craftsmen.
+Enjoy the vast array of hands-on interactive exhibits like the Shipwrecks of Door County.
 Visitors are also welcome to take a 40-minute guided tour of the John Purves, a fully restored 1960s era Great Lakes tugboat.
-The featured 2015 exhibit, Sea Dogs, opens May 16, 2015 and offers visitors insight into the mutually beneficial relationship humans and dogs have had for tens of thousands of years on the open water.
-Visitors can expect original art, historic photographs, videos, interactive games, and other activities that illustrate the special role dogs have played in maritime history and heritage.

 The Heritage Village at Big Creek is a collection of nine historically and architecturally significant buildings depicting Door County’s development from 1852-1910.
 Open daily from mid-June through September, interpreters offer guided tours of the village’s buildings.
 Demonstrations, performances and special historical programming are featured throughout the summer.

 #4 Go Fish